Kodular/Documentation/docs/components/storage/tiny-db.md

     |value To Store|`any`|

 Store the given value under the given tag.
-The storage persists on the   phone when the app is restarted.
+The storage persists on thephone when the app is restarted.

 ## Properties